urbanopt/urbanopt.github.io/customization/example_post_processor.md

   feature_report.program.number_of_occupants = num_occupants
 ```

-- Run the new example project using the modified Scenario gem reposiory
+- Run the new example project using the modified Scenario gem repository
   - Edit the Gemfile in your example project by setting `allow_local` to `true`
   - This will enable using the local files in the urbanopt-scenario-gem repo that you have been editing